Help

 Security

 Basic and digest HTTP authentication is available in Seam Security, it can be wrapped around any URI with a regex in configuration.
 That means any JAX-RS resources have full access to Seams @Restrict and any meta-annotated @PermissionCheck authorization solution.
+This is not as configurable as we'd like it to be, with the built-in Seam filter:

 We should support some more advanced authentication schemes out of the box, like Amazon S3 - tokens/subtokens, etc.